geoscixyz/em/content/physical_properties/chargeability/chargeability_units_values.rst

 .. todo::
     Units: the intrinsic changeability is dimensionless. :math:`[0,1]`.
 In practice surveys are explicitly designed to find chargeable material and the field data acquire units that correspond to the survey.
 In this regard, any datum that is connected with chargeable .

-.. todo:: Tables of chargeability (one from GPG, other tables for rocks and minerals)